AgustinPagotto/ElGopher/README.md

 ## Overview

-ElGopher is a full-featured blogging platform that emphasizes simplicity, performance, and developer experience.
+ElGopher is a full-featured lightweight blogging platform that emphasizes simplicity and performance.
 It provides a clean interface for creating and managing articles with markdown support, syntax highlighting for code blocks, and a responsive design that works across all devices.

 ## Features

 - **Article Management**: Create, edit, publish, and manage blog articles with markdown syntax
 - **Markdown Support**: Full markdown parsing with syntax highlighting for code blocks (using Goldmark and Chroma)
-- **User Authentication**: Secure user login and session management with bcrypt password hashing
 - **Internationalization (i18n)**: Multi-language support (English and Spanish)
 - **Theme Support**: Light and dark theme preferences
 - **HTMX Integration**: Dynamic, responsive UI without heavy JavaScript frameworks